-Clifton Studios is an artists co-operative at 587 Clifton Street in Winnipeg, Manitoba.
+Clifton Studios is an artist co-operative on Clifton Street in Winnipeg, Manitoba.
 It has been a working art center for almost 40 years, and many local artists got their start here.

-In 1986, the pottery students of Prairie Clay Company decided to form a co-operative, and 587 Clifton Street became "Clifton Studios".
-Now, over 20 artists and craftspeople have individual studio spaces in this 4,044 square foot second floor warehouse.
-Most artists work in clay, but there are also painters, mixed media and paper artists.
+In 1986, the pottery students of Prairie Clay Company decided to form a co-operative, and 587 Clifton Street became "Clifton Studios."
+Now, over 20 artists/craftspeople have individual studio spaces in this 4,044 square-foot, second-floor warehouse.

 Most of the members work in clay, but we have a designer/decorator, painters, glass, mixed media, paper, and fabric artists.
 Some individuals will do custom work if that is what you are seeking.

 Our gallery is open to the public twice a year for a spring and fall open house and sale.
 Watch this website for dates and times.